nus-cs2103-AY2324S1/ip/docs/README.md

 * Deadline task is a task with strict time deadline.
 * DATE can be entered in these three format: `yyyy-MM-dd HH:mm` `yyyy-MM-dd` `HH:mm`.
 > [!NOTE]
-> It is possible to key in only the time, e.g. `/from HH:mm` However, our chatbot will assume the date as the date your added the task.
+> It is possible to key in only the time, e.g. `/by HH:mm`
+> However, our chatbot will assume the date as the date you added the task.
 Example of usage: `deadline CS2103T IP /by: 2023-09-22 2359`

 Expected outcome: